JSandusky/unrimp/Renderer/RendererBackend/OpenGLRenderer/Readme.txt

 == Dependencies ==
-OpenGL capable graphics driver, nothing else.
+- OpenGL capable graphics driver
+- smol-v (directly compiled and linked in)
+- glslang if "OPENGLRENDERER_GLSLTOSPIRV" is set (directly compiled and linked in)

 == Preprocessor Definitions ==